Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Related work

 \subsection{Multi-label Textual Classification}

 The purpose of multi-label textual classification is to predict the set of labels for a given text document.
 In recent years, lots of studies have been proposed for learning textual information.
 Some methods utilized traditional machine learning algorithms for prediction.
-For example, one popular approach treated the problem as a binary classification for each label, which trained separate classifiers for labels and predicted the final results with some aggregation methods \cite{DBLP:conf/icml/YenHRZD16, DBLP:conf/wsdm/BabbarS17}, while another branch utilized a decision tree algorithm and built a decision tree for labels or text data \cite{DBLP:conf/kdd/PrabhuV14, DBLP:conf/www/PrabhuKHAV18}.
-Recently, some models applied deep learning methods to solve MTC tasks. \citet{DBLP:conf/aaai/YehWKW17} combined canonical correlation analysis and autoencoder to capture label dependencies and TextGCN \cite{DBLP:conf/aaai/YaoM019} built a text graph to connect words and documents then embedded words and documents based on GCN framework.
-Besides, some studies \cite{DBLP:conf/cikm/HuangCLCHLZZW19, DBLP:conf/ijcai/ShangMXS19, DBLP:conf/acl/WangZLCZW20, DBLP:conf/naacl/ShenQMSRH21, DBLP:conf/ijcai/LuRCKN21} figured out that labels are organized as a hierarchical tree in some scenarios and utilized the hierarchical structure in label taxonomy for text classification at each level.
-For example, \cite{DBLP:conf/ijcai/ShangMXS19} derived the embeddings for medical code at the lowest level with ancestors' information for prediction, and \cite{DBLP:conf/cikm/HuangCLCHLZZW19} learned the hierarchical correlations across codes among different levels via attention-based recurrent layers.
+For example, one of the popular approaches treated the problem as a binary classification for each label, which trained separate classifiers for labels and predicted the final results with some aggregation methods \cite{DBLP:conf/icml/YenHRZD16, DBLP:conf/wsdm/BabbarS17}, while another branch utilized a decision tree algorithm and built a decision tree for labels based on text data \cite{DBLP:conf/kdd/PrabhuV14, DBLP:conf/www/PrabhuKHAV18}.
+Recently, some models applied deep learning methods to solve MTC tasks. \citet{DBLP:conf/aaai/YehWKW17} combined canonical correlation analysis and an auto-encoder model to capture label dependencies, while TextGCN \cite{DBLP:conf/aaai/YaoM019} built a text graph to connect words and documents then embedded words and documents together based on GCN framework.
+Besides, some studies \cite{DBLP:conf/cikm/HuangCLCHLZZW19, DBLP:conf/ijcai/ShangMXS19, DBLP:conf/acl/WangZLCZW20, DBLP:conf/emnlp/XuTZGXJR21, DBLP:conf/naacl/ShenQMSRH21, DBLP:conf/ijcai/LuRCKN21} figured out that labels are organized as a hierarchical tree in some scenarios and utilized the hierarchical structure within the label taxonomy for text classification at each level.
+For example, \citet{DBLP:conf/emnlp/XuTZGXJR21} pre-defined a fixed correlation matrix between classification codes and aggregated semantic information along the hierarchical taxonomy and \citet{DBLP:conf/naacl/ShenQMSRH21} leveraged only class names as supervision signals to predict the core classes and their ancestors via a top-down selection strategy. \citet{huang2022hmcnet} learned the implicit dependencies across classification codes at adjacent levels with a recurrent-based network and generated incoherent predictions via a prune-based path selection strategy in the hierarchy.
+Besides, \citet{amigo2022evaluating} defined an information-theoretic-based metric for hierarchical multi-label classification based on the unbalanced distribution between classes.